Get insider access

 AOC CU34G2X

 The Dell S3422DWG is better for most uses than the AOC CU34G2X.
-While they each use the same panel type, the Dell delivers better motion handling thanks to its faster response time, and it has better picture quality due to its higher peak brightness in SDR and HDR.
-The AOC has a few minor advantages, though, as it has better ergonomics because it supports swivel adjustment, and it has better accuracy before calibration.
+While they both use the same panel type, the Dell delivers better motion handling thanks to its faster response time, and it has better picture quality due to its higher peak brightness in SDR and HDR.
+The AOC has a few minor advantages, though, as it has better ergonomics because it supports swivel adjustment and has better accuracy before calibration.

 LG 35WN65C-B